isaacbernat/presentations/rhythm/final.md

 - Standarisation is crucial for the industry to thrive.
 It creates economies of scale and such, allowing for wider repertoire, etc.
 - MIDI (Musical Instrument Digital Interface). **Communication protocol** among different musical instruments.
 It uses events.
 In 2019 a new standard is being produced 2.0.
 With **32-bit per-note pressure** (instead of 128 values of 7-bit pressure on older standard, etc.)
 - Images taken from https://unheardbeethoven.org
+- Optional mention of Ligeti's 1962 "Poème symphonique" for 100 metronomes (and how the Dutch TV broadcast was cancelled, etc. https://en.wikipedia.org/wiki/Poème_symphonique).

 # Interesting, can we go into detail?